Our Sustainability Strategy

 • Customer service channels

-• Quarterly ESG webinars co-hosted by JBS Investor Relations and Sustainability teams *new in 2023
+• Semi-annual ESG webinars (co-hosted by JBS Investor Relations and Sustainability teams)

-• Social media platforms such as LinkedIn, Instagram, and Facebook
+• Social media platforms (LinkedIn, Instagram, and Facebook)

 • Internal and external communications teams

-We believe that the industry-wide issues facing global agriculture require full value chain collaboration to identify scalable, sustainable approaches that prioritize continuous improvement and reduce impact.
-As such, we are active members of and participate in many trade and sustainability associations, as well as industry-based external working groups, associations, and initiatives related to the topic.
-Key examples include the Global Roundtable for Sustainable Beef (GRSB), World Economic Forum (WEF), Global Food Safety Initiative (GFSI), Sustainable Agriculture Initiative Platform (SAI), and more.
-A full list of these organizations is available on our website.here.
+Recognizing that industry-wide challenges in global agriculture require collaborative solutions, we actively participate in trade and sustainability associations, as well as industry-based external working groups and initiatives.
+These partnerships enable us to identify scalable, sustainable approaches that prioritize continuous improvement and reduce environmental impact.
+Key examples include the Global Roundtable for Sustainable Beef (GRSB), World Economic Forum (WEF), Global Food Safety Initiative (GFSI), and Sustainable Agriculture Initiative Platform (SAI).
+A full list of participating organizations is available on our website.